Last reviewed on 17th August 2023 by Martin Alexander (Mortgage Advisor)

 - Provide evidence of a healthy business bank account

 Will the nature of my business affect my mortgage?

-A lender’s assessment is all based on risk.
+A lender’s assessment is based on risk.
 Proving your business is generating a sustainable income is more important than the nature of your business.
-It’s very rare that lenders will favour one business over another due to business type.
-So the answer is no, the nature of your business won’t affect your mortgage.
+It’s very rare that lenders will favour one business over another due to its business type.

 Are specialist lenders safe?

 It’s important to remember that specialist lenders are designed for really tricky circumstances and are as credible as any other lenders available.

 Our advisors have access to the whole market.
 We work with high-street lenders in addition to specialist lenders too.
 Each lender, including specialist lenders, is registered and regulated by the Financial Conduct Authority (FCA).

 How much can I borrow with 1 year’s accounts?

 Please note: A mortgage with 1 year’s accounts will more than likely need a specialist lender.
 As a result, the information in this section relates to specialist lenders and not mainstream lenders.

 Self-employed applicants can generally borrow up to five times their net income.
 As accounts may not provide an accurate projection of your finances, specialist lenders may consider your current figures in addition to your filed accounts.